Your Lonely Planet: Myanmar is Lying to You

 That said, I've had my Lonely Planet: Burma/Myanmar since my first big trip to the country in early 2012, and I'd recommend taking it (and especially a phrasebook).
 Last updated only months before I bought it, much of the information at the time was fairly fresh and up to date in a way that was impossible to beat with the little information to be found on the web of the country.
 Not only that, but accessing the internet while in the country is at best a slow and frustrating process, and often not even an option.

 But the problem is that it's leading people astray.
 Too many people treat it like gospel, and in a country like Myanmar (Burma) that is changing so rapidly, much of the information is not only inaccurate, but in some cases completely the opposite.
 Now to Lonely Planet's credit, they do have some updated resources on the web, but not one traveler I've spoken with had checked it before they embarked on their journey.

 So here are some things to note when treating your Myanmar Lonely Planet guidebook as the book of the travel gods in Myanmar.

 The first thing on many people's minds when they come to the country is money.
 With severe sanctions against the country until mid-2012, it meant that there were no international banking ATMs in the country, and all cash you needed for your trip had to be brought in with you as pristine $100 USD bills.

-According to the Lonely Planet, you many have also used FEC (which was essentially the Myanmar government's traveler money, with $1USD equal to 1FEC), but in all the time I've spent in the country over the past couple of years, I've never seen one except behind glass at a tourist shop.
+According to the Lonely Planet, Burma also uses FEC (which was essentially the Myanmar government's traveler money, with $1USD equal to 1FEC), but in all the time I've spent in the country over the past couple of years, I've never seen one except behind glass at a tourist shop.
 You'll pay for everything in USD or kyat, the local currency.

 Current exchange rate in the country is ~1400 kyat = $1USD (Aug 2017)